tjvantoll/www.tjvantoll.com/source/_posts/2013-04-15-list-of-pseudo-elements-to-style-form-controls.markdown

 #### Trident

 Trident offers the ability to style the placeholder text with a pseudo-class rather than a pseudo-element.
-However the class, `-ms-input-placeholder`, can be used the same as the pseudo-elements from the other rendering engines:
+However the pseudo-class, `:-ms-input-placeholder`, can be used the same as the pseudo-elements from the other rendering engines:

 ``` html
 <input placeholder="placeholder">